Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Weekkaart-Readme/README.md

 ### Remarks
 - This connector only correlates a HelloID person with one or more employee accounts in NedapONS and updates the registration profile.
 It updates the registration profile of all the accounts from the contracts in the conditions.
+- To empty a weekkaartprofiel use the text '<geen weekkaartprofiel>' as a placeholder.

 ### Provisioning